 Steps to Building a Strawman Website Page Structure

-A strawman page structure is as much a tool as it is an approach to identify and assemble indispensable elements to website pages.
-It’s similar to the discipline required to convey a clear, concise, and compelling message on a billboard or business card, but only applying the concept to a website page.
+A strawman page structure is as much a tool as it is an approach to identifying and assembling indispensable elements to website pages.
+It’s similar to the discipline required to convey a clear, concise, and compelling message on a billboard or business card, but only apply the concept to a website page.
 It is the skeletal structure needed to build on which allows for rapid, agile website development and a successful launch.